Young Members Sub-Committee (YMSC)

 Jessica is a Civil Engineer at AtkinsRéalis working within the Nuclear & Power industry of the UK.
 She is currently seconded to Rolls-Royce SMR and is working within the Civil, Structural, and Architecture team.
 She holds an MEng (Hons) in Civil Engineering from the University of Bristol where she completed a research project, in which a comprehensive analysis was undertaken on raw vibration data, producing the input for a generated and validated neural network, to generate an algorithm capable of detecting damage preventatively for the application to offshore wind turbines.
 Her technical interests include galloping and vortex shedding instability, incremental dynamic analysis, and seismic risk management.

-Atif Rasheed YMSC Co-Opted Member
+Atif Rasheed YMSC Elected Member